Tylian/XKit/XKit-Packs.md

 ## Do's and Do Not Do's of XKit Packs

 ### Do
-* Do write extensions that is useful to users, and provide a good experience.
+* Do write extensions that are useful to and provide a good experience for users.
 * Do write good descriptions that assist the user on using the extension.
 * Do pick a nice icon for your extension.
 * Do be nice to your users and take their feedback seriously.